LDSSA/heroku-model-deploy/README.md

-The above route that we have isn't very smart in that it returns the same prediction every time (0.5) and it doesn't actually care about the input that you sent it, we've almost created an entire server that serves a prediction!
+The above route that we have isn't very smart in that it returns the same prediction every time (0.5) and it doesn't actually care about the input that you sent it.
+But hey, with just a few lines of code we've almost created an entire server that serves a prediction!

 ### Making a complete server

-So putting it all together with a few lines of code at the end to start the server in development mode, we've created an entire server that can be run by executing `python app.py`:
+Putting it all together with a few lines of code at the end (in order to start the server in development mode), we've created an entire server that can be run by executing `python app.py`:

 ```py